 To request a course replacement students should complete and submit the Course Replacement form found at https://forms.isye.gatech.edu/.
 The program Faculty Lead Advisor as well as the Associate Chair for Graduate Studies must approve.
 Students will receive an email with the outcome.

 We do not overload.
 If a course is full, please add to the waitlist.
 Degree candidates and Senior PhD students are given priority on the waitlist. https://registrar.gatech.edu/registration/waitlists

-A student pursuing a Master’s degree in an ISyE program who seeks admission for a follow-on Ph.D. degree from an ISyE program must apply for admission.
-Students should submit an application directly to the Graduate Programs Manager consisting of an updated CV, a statement of purpose, and at least two new letters of recommendation from Georgia Tech faculty.
-The letters of recommendation should be emailed directly to the Graduate Programs Manager.
-It is best if one of these letters is written by the student’s prospective thesis research advisor and expresses very strong support.
+A student pursuing a Master’s degree in an ISyE program who seeks admission for a follow-on Ph.D. degree from an ISyE program must follow the regular admissions process for Ph.D. programs and adhere to all stated deadlines.
+The application requires three recommendation letters, and it is best if one of these letters is written by the student’s prospective thesis research advisor in ISyE and expresses very strong support.
 Such requests will be evaluated in the same fashion as for new Ph.D. applicants and typically will not be considered until the final term of the applicant’s Master’s program.
 To receive full consideration, applications must be received by the usual Ph.D. application deadline, which is December 15th each year for the following fall semester.
 Students who apply after April 1st are generally ineligible for assistantship funding.
 Typically, we allow fall admission only for new Ph.D. students.
 In some cases, internal Master’s students may be considered to begin their Ph.D. in spring, but such applicants must come with very strong recommendations from faculty as well as a guaranteed funding position.